 Weekly work planning, also known as commitment planning, comprises of the highest level of detail before subsequently undertaking work (Hamzeh et al., 2012: 19).
 It showcases the link between the works of different specialist organisations and drives production procedures (Hamzeh et al., 2012: 19).
 Through committing to work that can only be implemw uncertainty (Hamzeh et al., 2012: 19).
 Ebeginning of the week (Koskela et al., 2010: 540; Ballard and Tommelein, 2016: 20).
 Once the tions in future (Stratton et al., 2010: 4).
 Over a period of time, the PPC statistics pinpoint where further attention must be paid to attain improved results that can consequently improve learning processes in the project period (Stratton et al., 2010: 4).

 2.3.2.2 Benefits of using LPS

 Table 2.5 highlights the benefits afforded by the implementation of LPS on construction projects.

 Table 2.
-3: The benefits of using LPS in construction
+53: The benefits of using LPS in construction.